thejeffreyli/chi_rate_constant/logs/dailyLog.md

         - Testing Confusion Matrix: TN = 119, FP = 0, FN = 15, TP = 0
         - AUC: 0.69
 * For LR, RF, and AB, the confusion matrices display only results for TN and FN.
 This means that the models only predicts small chi for all data instances.
 This may be a result of having a large disproportion of small chi to large chi data.
 * For GB: The test score was very low.
 The model does attempt to identify large chi (shown through TP and FP), but often incorrectly identifies small chi (shown through large FP value).
+Issues may occur because the data does not follow a Gaussian distribution.
+* Results and notes can be found on [Week01 - Models.ipynb](../nb/Week01/Week01%20-%20Models.ipynb).

 ## Week 2: Understanding Results and Finding Alternatives

-### June 21-22, 2022 (Day 4 - 5)
+### June 21, 2022 (Day 4)
 * Issue: We have low True Positive rate in our models.
+Our models are not predicting one of the two target classes.
 * [How to increase true positive in your classification Machine Learning model?](https://stackoverflow.com/questions/58074203/how-to-increase-true-positive-in-your-classification-machine-learning-model)
     - You can change your model and test whether it performs better or not
     - You can Fix a different prediction threshold : here I guess you predict 0 if the output of your regression is <0.5, you could change the 0.5 into 0.25 for example.
 It would increase your True Positive rate, but of course, at the price of some more False Positives.